azizn03/k8s-timestamp/README.md

 Navigate into the  `terraform` folder and run the `start.sh` script.

-This will bring up the infrastructure which consits of a single ondemand EKS managed node running a deployment hosting the `azizn03/timestamp` app.
+This will bring up the infrastructure which consits of a single ondemand EKS managed node running a deployment hosting the `azizn03/timestamp`app which is deployed within my own dockerhub repo.
 It will also bringup a AWS native load balancer service.

 Once the terraform script has been completed it will output the following: